tasxatzial/sudoku-solver/README.md

 ## Profiling

-The program has been tested for memory leaks with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).
+The program has been tested for memory leaks with [valgrind](https://valgrind.org/) and [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 ## Compile